t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Proposed Method

 \subsubsection{Initialization}

-Figure~\ref{fig:flowchart}(b) illustrates the initialization of t-METASET, which involves VAE training, shape descriptor, and RFF-based low-rank feature extraction of the latent shape descriptor based on the shape-only data sets.
-The t-METASET takes the following input arguments: the shape-only dataset $\mathcal{S}$ comprising SDF instances $\phi(x, y)\in \mathcal{S}$ (also applicable to pixel/voxel images or point clouds~\cite{ dai2017shape, wang2020deep}), batch cardinality $k$, the ratio of property samples in each batch $\epsilon$, and optionally a pointwise quality function $q(z, \widehat{p})$ that reflects a design task declared in advance.
-A shape VAE is trained on $\mathcal{S}$ with the dimension of latent space $D_z$ as 10-D (Figure~\ref{fig:flowchart}(b)).
-Then we draw $D_v\times n$ low-rank RFF $V_z$ (\ref{RFF}) of the $n \times n$ shape similarity kernel $L_z$.
-In this study, we set the low-rank feature size as $D_v=3,000$.
-This feature is to be recursively updated based on conditioning on a series of batches to be collected.
-For initialization of conditional DPPs given the shape feature, we follow the procedure of R.H.
-Affandi \textit{et al.}~\cite{affandi2012markov}.
+Figure~\ref{fig:flowchart}(b) illustrates the initialization of t-METASET, which involves VAE training, latent shape descriptor, and RFF extraction from the descriptor.
+The framework takes the following input arguments: the shape-only dataset $\mathcal{S}$ comprised of SDF instances $\phi(x, y)$, batch cardinality $k$, the ratio of property samples in each batch $\epsilon$, and optionally a pointwise quality function $q(\boldsymbol{z}, \widehat{\boldsymbol{p}})$ that reflects a design task if declared in advance.
+A shape VAE is trained on $\mathcal{S}$ with the dimension of latent space $D_z$, which is 10-D herein (Figure~\ref{fig:flowchart}(b)).

+Then we draw the $D_V\times n$-sized RFF $V_{\boldsymbol{z}}$ (\ref{RFF}) of the $n \times n$ shape similarity kernel, $L_{{\boldsymbol{z}}}$.
+This feature is to be recursively updated by conditioning on a series of collected batches.
+For initialization of conditional DPPs over the shape feature, we follow the procedure of Affandi et al.~\cite{affandi2012markov}.